College admissions in the United States: Standardized admissions tests

 Regarding whether to choose the SAT or ACT, the consensus view is that both tests are roughly equivalent and tend to bring similar results, and that each test is equally accepted by colleges.
 Reporter Jacques Steinberg in The New York Times suggested that admissions deans repeatedly inform him that colleges view the ACT and SAT tests equally and do not have a preference.
 At the same time, small differences between the tests may translate into a slight benefit for the test-taker.
 One report suggested that the SAT favors "white male students" from upper income backgrounds.
 Another report suggests that the ACT has more questions geared to higher levels of high school mathematics, suggesting that students who do well in math may perform better, but that the SAT is a better choice for students with an excellent vocabulary.
 According to one view, the SAT is more focused on testing reasoning ability while the ACT is more of a content-based test of achievement.
 In addition, according to this view, some SAT questions can be trickier and harder to decipher while some ACT questions may be longer; question difficulty progresses within each SAT section while difficult questions are randomly interspersed in the ACT; the SAT has a separate vocabulary section while the ACT has a separate science reasoning section.
 In 2016 the SAT was updated to remove the penalty for random guessing; the College Board advises that test-takers will benefit by guessing.

+Each institution is represented as a data point, showing how selectivity tends to increase as SAT benchmarks rise.